 - Show a “Friend installed reward” notification to User A. This is triggered by the event handler.

 - Update the view to show numbers of referrals installed.
 This keeps User A engaged and motivated to refer more players.

 That’s all cool, but how should I specifically do the GIF recording?

 Megacool SDK currently enable four types of recordings:

 - Capture frame recording is best when it’s the player’s moves that are of importance, as in board games, coloring books, and word games — games that typically move at a slower pace.

 Include the highscore scene in the GIF

 For many games it will make sense to emphasize the highscore view at the end of the GIF recording.
 Here you can use our Delay last frame feature.

 Here’s an example from UFO Hunter:

 Include a last frame overlay image in your pre-defined GIF for referrals

-When you create your pre-defined GIF, we recommend you add a last frame overlay to the GIF to emphasise a call-to-action, as this is aimed for new users.
+When you create your pre-defined GIF, we recommend you add a last frame overlay to the GIF to emphasize a call-to-action, as this is aimed for new users.

 Here’s an example of how Letter Soup is doing this:

 Let users invite each other to a specific game session